 If this approach sounds too confusing then just stay on the right side of Rock Creek for the entire approach by climbing the ascending benches up the canyon.
 It is a steeper climb, holds snow later and leads to cliffs if you stray too high or low.
-It is also possible to drop directly into the cirque from the left spur on the Northwest Ridge but this involves some 4th and low 5th class climbing on the Mike Howard Traverse
+It is also possible to drop directly into the cirque from the left spur on the Northwest Ridge but this involves some 4th and 5th class climbing on the Mike Howard Traverse

 None at all but it's probably a good idea to let someone know exactly where you are going.

 is the only recreational site in Challis that offers full RV hookups and